potassco/clorm/docs/clorm/embedding.rst

 There are two decorator functions that Clorm provides:

 * ``make_function_asp_callable``: Wraps a normal function.
 Every function parameter is converted to and from the clingo equivalent.
 * ``make_method_asp_callable``: Wraps a member function.
 The first paramater is the object's ``self`` parameter so is passed through and only the remaining parameters are converted to their clingo equivalents.

-In summary, the Clorm type cast signature has two distinct advantages over the built in Clingo API for handling external functions.
-Firstly, it provides a principled approach for specifying arbitrarily complex type conversions, unlike the limited ad-hoc approach of the built-in Clingo API.
-Secondly, by making this type conversion specification explicit it is clear what conversions will be performed and therefore makes for clearer and more re-usable code.
+In summary, the Clorm type cast signature provides a principled approach for specifying arbitrarily complex type conversions.
+Furthermore, by making this type conversion specification explicit it is clear what conversions will be performed and therefore makes for clearer and more re-usable code.

 Specifying a Grounding Context
 ------------------------------